Greg Penner

-Gregory Boyd Penner (born December 18, 1969) is an American businessman and venture capitalist.
-Penner was named the chairman of Walmart in June 2015.
+Gregory Boyd Penner (born December 18, 1969) is an American businessman who is the chairman of Walmart and co-owner and CEO of the Denver Broncos of the National Football League (NFL).
 He is the son-in-law of S. Robson Walton and the grandson-in-law of Sam Walton, the founder of Walmart.
-He is part-owner and CEO of the Denver Broncos.

 Early life

 Penner is the son of Clifford and Joyce Penner, sex therapists based in Pasadena, California.
 They have published sex-advice books from a Christian perspective.